Outscraper: Pricing, Reviews, Features, and the Best Alternatives in 2026

 Common Questions About Outscraper

-Outscraper extracts publicly accessible data from Google Maps and other Google services, which is generally legal in most jurisdictions when the source data is not behind authentication.
-Users remain responsible for following GDPR, CCPA, and the source sites' terms of service when using the extracted data.
+Outscraper extracts publicly accessible data from Google Maps and other Google services, which is generally legal in most jurisdictions as long as the source data is not behind a login.
+The compliance side is on you though.
+GDPR, CCPA, and the source sites' terms of service all still apply to what you do with the data afterwards.
+Our guide to the legal and ethical side of web scraping for lead generation covers the hiQ Labs v.
+LinkedIn ruling and what GDPR means for cold outreach to scraped contacts.

 What is the difference between Apify and Outscraper?

-Apify is a horizontal automation platform with thousands of third-party scrapers across many sites, charging $4 per 1,000 Google Maps places.
-Outscraper is vertical: it builds and maintains its own scrapers focused on Google services at $3 per 1,000 base results.
-See our Apify Google Maps Scraper vs Lead Scrape breakdown.
+Apify goes horizontal.
+It hosts thousands of third-party scrapers across many sites, and its Google Maps actor runs about $4 per 1,000 places.
+Outscraper is the narrower of the two, building and maintaining its own scrapers aimed squarely at Google services, at $3 per 1,000 base results.
+We go deeper on that split in Apify Google Maps Scraper vs Lead Scrape.

 How can I extract Google Maps data for free?